GaloyMoney/blink/docs/LEGACY_DEV.md

 # or
 $ make reset-deps
 ```
-Everytime the dependencies are re-started the environment must be reloaded via `direnv reload`.
+Every time the dependencies are re-started the environment must be reloaded via `direnv reload`.
 When using the [make command](../Makefile) this will happen automatically.

 ## Development